MSP360: MSP360 RMM

-On June 29, 2021, MSP360 announced the launch of MSP360 RMM.
-It is a cloud-based remote monitoring and management solution integrated with MSP360 Backup under one console that allows MSPs to manage IT infrastructure with automation tools.
-MSP360 RMM is a feature-rich solution that embraces a lot of features like performance monitoring, windows patch management, software deployment, reporting, alerting, PowerShell scripting, antivirus management and remote access.
+On June 29, 2021, MSP360 announced the launch of MSP360 RMM, a cloud-based remote monitoring and management (RMM) solution.
+The product is integrated with MSP360 Backup and is designed to allow managed service providers (MSPs) to manage and monitor IT infrastructure through a centralized web-based console.

-MSP360™ RMM supports Windows 7, 8.1, 10, 11, and Windows Server 2012 R2 up to 2019.
+MSP360 RMM provides functionality for system and performance monitoring, Windows patch management, software deployment, alerting, reporting, PowerShell scripting, antivirus management, and remote access.
+The platform supports a multi-tenant management model and is intended for use in MSP and IT service environments.
+MSP360 RMM supports Windows workstations and Windows Server operating systems.